 The fluid which has migrated out of the interstitial space is in composition essentially the same as the fluid in the intravascular space.
 Electrolyte concentration at this stage is not meaningfully altered in this simple model.
 In a real person, there may be changes to the concentration of bicarbonate as the acid-base balance is disturbed by rising lactate in the poorly perfused tissues; additionally the increase in ADH will result in the retention of free water, and therefore some dilution of the electrolytes will occur.

-The interstitial fluid deficit is replaced over the period of some hours.
-The activation of the renin-angiotensin-aldosterone system results in sodium retention, and sodium is distributed into extracellular fluid.
+The interstitial fluid deficit is replaced over the period of some hours by systems which can be broadly described as the humoral defense of blood flow and volume.
+At a basic level, these can be summarised as hormonal processes (such as the activation of the renin-angiotensin-aldosterone system) which result in sodium retention.
+Because sodium is distributed into extracellular fluid, this also means the expansion of the extracellular fluid volume, which would be welcome under the circumstances.
 There may be some shift of water out of the intracellular compartment, but because the concentration of extracellular sodium does not change very much with haemorrhage, there is little osmotic incentive for water to move out of cells.

 The haemopoietic response to haemorrhage is nearly immediate, and the bone marrow makes attempts to replenish the lost erythrocytes by ramping up production and by releasing immature reticulocyte forms into the circulation.
 The replacement of erythrocyte numbers can take as long as 20 days.